 2. Definitions

-the purposes of this Annex2.1.
+for For the purposes of this Annex,

+2.1.
 “Emergency operation” means the operation outside the operational limits specified by the manufacturer, when safety systems come into action in order to prevent or mitigate possible damage "Operational Design Domain (ODD)" of the automated lane keeping system defines the specific operating conditions (e.g. environmental, geographic, time-of-day, traffic, infrastructure, speed range, weather and other conditions) within the boundaries fixed by this regulation under which the automated lane keeping system is designed to operate without any intervention by the driver.

 2.2.
 “Normal operation” means the operation within specified operational limits and conditions to perform the designed activity, including actions to ensure that the system stays within its operational limits.